 02. Lay in the figure(opens in new tab)

 The blocks offer visual cues to lay in the drawing.
 Although good body language, anatomy and musculature are central in this piece, it’s more important to capture the main idea than perfect every single detail.
 To keep the paper intact I continue to work lightly with the pencil, especially when using a hard lead.

-03. Light and shadow
+03. Create light and shadow(opens in new tab)

 I refine parts of the drawing, and with the light source in mind the shadow shapes can be mapped.
 This is an underdrawing, so the pencil values don’t matter.
 What does matter is deciding where to ink in full black, and how halftones and plane changes might be inked.